joaks1/PyMsBayes/doc/source/tutorials/background.rst

 the observed summary statistics.
-For example, we might draw 10 million sets of parameter values from the prior, and keep the 10,000 sets that produced summary statistics nearest to the observed statistics as our approximate posterior sample.
+For example, we might draw 10 million sets of parameter values from the prior, and keep the 10,000 sets that produced summary statistics nearest to the observed statistics; that's our approximate posterior sample.
-Thus, the radius of the "good enough" space is determined by the distance between the observed summary statistics and the 10,001st nearest simulated summary statistics.
+In this example, the radius of the "good enough" space is determined by the distance between the observed summary statistics and the 10,001st nearest simulated summary statistics.
 Again, this is arbitrary; drawing 100 million samples and keeping the closest 10,000 would be better.
 However, we can get a sense of whether we have evaluated a sufficient number of